Institutional Biosafety Committee (IBC)

 • System rapidity and stability

-• Protocol copy function for easy duplication of protocols
+• Registration copy function for easy duplication of protocols

-• Training and certifications imported directly from external sites (e.g., CITI Program)
+• Training certifications imported directly from the CITI Program

 • Tools to compare different versions of protocols

-To submit your protocols for IBC review, please log into eSafety using your Mount Sinai email and password.
+To submit your research registration for IBC review, please log into eSafety using your Mount Sinai Single Sign-On (SSO).

-IBC requires that all faculty and staff listed on IBC protocols have completed the following required training.
+The IBC and IBSP requires that all faculty and staff listed on eSafety research registrations have completed the following required CITI training.
 These trainings can be accessed on CITI.
 Please note that additional training is requested based on scope of research.
 Clinical researchers are exempt from IBC-specific CITI training requirements.

-2. Biomedical Research (5 modules; 2 electives*) (research staff involved with procedures)
+2. Biomedical Research (5 modules; 2 electives*) (only research staff involved with procedures)

 Our IBC is tentatively scheduled to meet the third Thursday of every month.
 The tentative 2025 meeting schedule is provided below.
-Please submit your protocols that involve recombinant DNA / synthetic nucleic acid research at least 3 weeks ahead of the meeting date.
-This aims to provide sufficient time for the administrative review process before a protocol can be added to the agenda.
+Please submit your eSafety research registration that involve recombinant DNA / synthetic nucleic acid research at least 4 weeks ahead of the meeting date.
+This aims to provide sufficient time for the administrative review process before your research registration can be added to the IBC meeting agenda.
 Studies that do not involve recombinant DNA / synthetic nucleic acids are assigned as Designated Member Review after the administrative review process.

 • January 16, 2025